lenskit/lkpy/docs/guide/logging.rst

 warnings to the log system, and generally makes sure that LensKit and other code emitting logs (including your code) will send them to useful places.

+For setup with even less code, but less flexibility, you can use the :func:`basic_logging` function.

 Environment Variables and Defaults
 ----------------------------------